tc39/notes/meetings/2013-03/mar-14.md

 WH: #1 is a circular definition.
 Some references to g will go to the outer g in the example.
 It is up to us to define which definition points to which.

-AC: It would be beneficial to look at examples and then apply the fix rules and allow that inform the direction.
+AVC: It would be beneficial to look at examples and then apply the fix rules and allow that inform the direction.

 AWB: (whiteboard)
 ```js